roelium/Hotel-AI-Assistant-frontend/README.md

 **Roel Hotel - AI Assistant - frontend**

-This is the frontend part of a fullstack simple hotel booking management system with AI assistant that can interact with booking data.
-The main purpose is for educational/experimental to show case the React codes including a chatbot that interacts with the backend that utilise Langchain4J with its LLM tooling capabilities.
+The frontend part of a fullstack simple hotel booking management system with AI assistant that can interact with booking data.
+For educational/experimental purpose to show case the React codes including a chatbot that interacts with the backend that utilise Langchain4J with its LLM tooling capabilities.

 **Tech stack**